Fighting Words in Romeo and Juliet

 Whenever you are angry, be assured that it is not only a present evil, but that you have increased a habit.

 - Note that Tybalt uses the words “shame” and “honor” in this scene.
 You could say he rides a shame-honor teeter totter throughout scene 5.
 He is either at the top end of the teeter totter feeling honor or at the bottom feeling shame (“Why, Uncle, ‘tis a shame.”)
 Is there any room for kindness or love on this teeter-totter?
+In other words, can he ever rest and be content on a balanced teeter-totter, or must he always feels he’s on top?

 - Where does Tybalt show that honor is more important to him than morality?
 Explain how he shows this.